10. Assessing the effect of a new Light Rail Transit line on transport accessibility in the Tel-Aviv Metropolitan Area

 10.5.
 Accessibility of every location in a region

 Service area maps present the accessibility of one or several facilities.
 However, the infrastructure changes affect many locations at once.
-The Region part of the Accessibility Calculator assesses the effects of these changes on all locations in the region.
-A building remains the basic unit of the Region calculations, with accessibility calculated for every building.
-Calculations of regional accessibility for the region with several thousand buildings cannot end with several thousand accessibility maps computed for each building.
-That is why, to assess the accessibility of the region we employ aggregate measures.
-An example of the aggregate measure is the number of buildings that may be accessed given a maximum trip time.
+The Region part of the Accessibility Calculator assesses the effects of these changes on all locations in the region, with accessibility calculated for every building.
+To remind you, the default measure here is the number of buildings that may be accessed given a maximum trip time.
 In the case of the from-accessibility, we compute the number of buildings that can be accessed from each building in the region.
-In the case of the to-accessibility, we compute the number of buildings from which each building in the region can be accessed.
-The aggregate accessibility measures are calculated at a user-defined time resolution, typically of 5 minutes – number of buildings accessible in maximum 5 minutes, in maximum 10 minutes, etc., up to the maximum trip time.
-The number of accessible buildings is a default measure of the region’s accessibility and is always calculated.
+In the case of to-accessibility, we compute the number of buildings from which each building in the region can be accessed.
+The region accessibility is calculated at a user-defined time resolution, typically of 5 minutes that is, the number of buildings accessible in a maximum of 5 minutes, in a maximum of 10 minutes, etc., up to the maximum trip time.
 The user can define more measures of this kind, like the number of accessible buildings of a certain type, the number of residents in accessible buildings, or the number of jobs there.
 Any characteristic that can be calculated based on the buildings’ attributes can be chosen.
 Let us continue the assessment of the Red LRT line’s effect on transport accessibility choosing the entire city of Tel Aviv as a region.
 The number of buildings in Tel Aviv is about 40K and, different from the calculation of a service area of several facilities, the computing time may be several hours.
-In the example below we employ the default number of accessible buildings only.
+In the example below we employ the default measure – the number of accessible buildings.

 10.5.1.
 Region transit accessibility, fixed-time arrival/departure

-Figure 16 presents the parts of Region maps dialogs that differ from the dialogs of the Service area maps.
-These are From every location – Fixed-time departure (Figure 16a) and Region maps → To every location – Fixed-time arrival (Figure 16b).
+Figure 15 presents the parts of Region maps dialogs that differ from the dialogs of the Service area maps.
+These are From every location – Fixed-time departure (Figure 15a) and Region maps → To every location – Fixed-time arrival (Figure 15b).
 In the case of from-accessibility, the buildings of a region are origins, and we must set the layer of destinations.
-In the case of the to-accessibility, the region’s buildings are destinations, and we must set the layer of origin buildings to start at.
-In both cases, the result will contain one record for each building – the number of destination buildings that can be reached from a current building or the number of origin buildings from which the current building can be reached with the public transport in 5, 10, etc., minutes.
+In the case of to-accessibility, the region’s buildings are destinations, and we must set the layer of origin buildings to start at.
+In both cases, the result will contain one record for each building – the number of destination buildings that can be reached from a current building or the number of origin buildings from which the current building can be reached with public transport in 5, 10, etc., minutes.

 a